Automatic-Ingest-Digital-Archives/Digital-Repair-Cafe/manuals/optical-disc.md

 3. Plug the power cable into a power socket
 4. Press the power button on the write blocker

-### Step 2: Connect the SuperDisk drive to the write blocker
+### Step 2: Connect the BluRay Drive to the write blocker

 Connect the BluRay Drive to the write blocker using the USB cable (Device USB 3.0)